Theoman9402/ae2tsc/README.md

 ## Features

-- Scroll through your active terminals by holding down a key (not bound by default)
+- Scroll through your active terminals by holding down a key (not bound by default) and scrolling.
-- Uses AE2WTLib's existing terminal cycling logic
+- Uses your installed terminal order, as it would normally by the Universal Terminal.

 ## Requirements